 5.4 Storage and Reheating Tips

-Leftover corned beef and cabbage can be stored in an airtight container in the refrigerator for up to 3-4 days.
-To reheat, gently warm in a skillet over low heat, adding a splash of broth for moisture.
-For longer storage, freeze the dish in individual portions for up to 2-3 months.
+Store leftovers in an airtight container in the fridge for 3–4 days.
+Reheat in a skillet over low heat with a splash of broth so it don’t dry out.
+You can freeze portions up to 2–3 months.

 6. Variations of Corned Beef and Cabbage